The Stakeout (Parks and Recreation): Plot

-Ann (Rashida Jones), who is preparing for her first date with Mark (Paul Schneider), worriedly asks Leslie (Amy Poehler) if she has any reservations, since Leslie previously had feelings for him.
+Ann, who is preparing for her first date with Mark, worriedly asks Leslie if she has any reservations, since Leslie previously had feelings for him.
 Leslie insists she is fine.
-Later, Leslie and Tom (Aziz Ansari) visit a community garden in the Pawnee pit, where they find what appears to be marijuana.
+Later, Leslie and Tom visit a community garden in the Pawnee pit, where they find what appears to be marijuana.

 That night, Leslie and Tom don black and watch the pit from a van.
 Leslie eventually spots Ann and Mark leaving for their date, and starts snapping photos of them.
-Later, Leslie and Tom see Ann's ex-boyfriend Andy (Chris Pratt) in the pit.
+Later, Leslie and Tom see Ann's ex-boyfriend Andy in the pit.
 They assume he is the kingpin, but he insists he is actually living in the pit and eating the vegetables from the garden.

-Back at city hall, Ron (Nick Offerman) remains immobile in his chair all day due to a hernia which causes excruciating pain if he moves.
-Ron remains immobile in his seat well into the night, until the janitors turn the lights off on him.
-The intern, April (Aubrey Plaza), returns to check on him, and wheels Ron out to the car on his office chair to bring him to the hospital.
+Back at city hall, Ron remains immobile in his chair all day due to a hernia which causes excruciating pain if he moves.
+Ron remains immobile in his seat well into the night, until the automatic lights shut off on him.
+The intern, April, returns to check on him, and wheels Ron out to the car on his office chair to bring him to the hospital.

 Leslie and Andy walk off to get fast food.
 Back at the pit, Tom is locked out of his van and tries to break back in.
 Ann and Mark return from their date and call the police after they see him, assuming him to be a prowler.
-Officer Dave Sanderson (Louis C.K.) arrives and confronts Tom, who mouths off at Dave until he places him under arrest.
+Officer Dave Sanderson arrives and confronts Tom, who mouths off at Dave until he places him under arrest.

 Leslie goes to the police station.
 Initially angry, she eventually confesses about the marijuana.
 Dave releases Tom, who thanks Leslie for sticking up for him.
 The next day, Leslie and Dave go to the garden, but he finds no marijuana.
-Tom tells Leslie that Mark is an idiot, and she can do better.
+Tom tells Leslie that Mark is an idiot, and that she can do better.
 Dave guesses Leslie orchestrated the whole thing to spy on Ann and Mark.
 Later, Dave privately admits he is attracted to Leslie.